ArcaneEngineer/ECS-tutorials/part4.md

 ```

-It's still rather specific to Tiny Tanks.
+This code is still rather specific to Tiny Tanks.
 Let's change that.

 If we ignore the `if` statements for simplicity, all we're really doing is